FormidableLabs/victory-docs/src/pages/docs/victory-axis.md

 `type: element`

 The `tickLabelComponent` prop takes a component instance which will be used to render the axis label.
-The new element created from the passed `tickLabelComponent` will be supplied with the following props: `x`, `y`, `tick`, `verticalAnchor`, `textAnchor`, `angle`, `transform`, `style` and `events`.
+The new element created from the passed `tickLabelComponent` will be supplied with the following props: `x`, `y`, `text`, `verticalAnchor`, `textAnchor`, `angle`, `transform`, `style` and `events`.
 Any of these props may be overridden by passing in props to the supplied component, or modified or ignored within the custom component itself.
 If `tickLabelComponent` is omitted, a new [`VictoryLabel`][] will be created with props described above.

 *default:* `tickLabelComponent={<VictoryLabel/>}`